derision-test/go-mockgen/README.md

 - `CalledOnceWith(t, mockFn, msgAndArgs...)`
 - `CalledNWith(t, mockFn, n, msgAndArgs...)`

-THese methods can be used as follows.
+These methods can be used as follows.

 ```go
 // cache.Get called 3 times